dwchiang/nginx-php-fpm/README.md

 # dwchiang/nginx-php-fpm

-A Docker image (Dockerfile) that integrates nginx and php-fpm into one bite.
+A Docker image (Dockerfile) that merged nginx & php-fpm into one bite on Alpine and Debian for cloud native, AWS Fargate, AWS ECS, amd64/arm64.

 ---